liberland/Constitution/Liberland-constitution.md

 * **§I.2.** The powers not conferred upon the Public Administration by this Constitution, shall not be exercised by it.
 * **§I.3.** All Members and Agents of the Public Administration intentionally acting in breach of the law or the Constitution shall be criminally liable for their actions and, upon conviction, shall be removed from the office and shall never hold any public office again; any loss caused by Agents of the Public Administration acting contrary to the law or the Constitution, or in error, shall be personally compensated; acting pursuant to an Act which has been approved as prima facie constitutional by the Supreme Court shall not be deemed as acting unconstitutionally regardless of any future declaration of any Court as to the Act's true constitutionality; introducing, lobbying and voting for a Bill which is declared unconstitutional shall not be deemed as acting unconstitutionally.
 * **§I.4.** All Persons staying within the territory of the Free Republic of Liberland shall be bound to observe the Constitution and all laws passed by the Assembly in accordance with this Constitution; no Member or Agent of the Public Administration shall be excluded from the operation of any law passed by the Assembly.
-* **§I.5.** All administrative decisions of the Public Administration shall be subject to challenge in the Civil Court by a Person in whose respect it was given, or any other Person who can prove one's interest in that decision.
-* **§I.6.** All decisions of any branch of the Public Administration other than a court of law shall be subject to challenge in the Civil Court by a Person in whose respect it was given, or any other Person who can prove one's interest in that decision; the right shall be exercisable once all administrative appeals have been exhausted.
+* **§I.5.** All decisions of any branch of the Public Administration other than a court of law shall be subject to challenge in the Civil Court by a Person in whose respect it was given, or any other Person who can prove one's interest in that decision; the right shall be exercisable once all administrative appeals have been exhausted.
-* **§I.7.** The state of the Free Republic of Liberland, or any part thereof, shall not be incorporated to any other jurisdiction.
+* **§I.6.** The state of the Free Republic of Liberland, or any part thereof, shall not be incorporated to any other jurisdiction.
-* **§I.8.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated following a conviction in a court of law; the term “Agent of the Public Administration” shall signify any Person working for, or contractually bound with, any body of the Public Administration, including the Law Enforcement; the term “Member of the Public Administration” shall signify anyone who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for, or acting pursuant to a Warrant made public by, the Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify anyone holding the Citizenship of the Free Republic of Liberland; the term “Resident” shall signify anyone within the jurisdiction of the Free Republic of Liberland who is not a Citizen.
+* **§I.7.** For the purposes of this Constitution, the term “Person” shall signify any human being whatsoever; the term “Individual” shall signify a Person of age who does not lack mental capacity and is not incarcerated following a conviction in a court of law; the term “Agent of the Public Administration” shall signify any Person working for, or contractually bound with, any body of the Public Administration, including the Law Enforcement; the term “Member of the Public Administration” shall signify anyone who is holding a public office of one of the branches of the Public Administration; the term “Agent of the Law Enforcement” shall signify any Person working for, or acting pursuant to a Warrant made public by, the Law Enforcement or the Office of the Public Prosecutor; the term “Citizen” shall signify anyone holding the Citizenship of the Free Republic of Liberland; the term “Resident” shall signify anyone within the jurisdiction of the Free Republic of Liberland who is not a Citizen.
-* **§I.9.** All Members of the Public Administration shall hold the citizenship of the Free Republic of Liberland.
+* **§I.8.** All Members of the Public Administration shall hold the citizenship of the Free Republic of Liberland.
-* **§I.10.** All Individuals holding the citizenship of the Free Republic of Liberland shall have the right to register for participation in all elections and referendums in the Free Republic of Liberland.
+* **§I.9.** All Individuals holding the citizenship of the Free Republic of Liberland shall have the right to register for participation in all elections and referendums in the Free Republic of Liberland.
-* **§I.11.** All Warrants in the Free Republic of Liberland, other than the Supreme Warrant, shall be issued by a Judge of the Criminal Court upon request by an Agent of the Law Enforcement and shall be supported by evidence of probable cause; such Warrants shall be as detailed as possible; every Warrant granted for a continuous action shall expire no later than after one year and shall be renewed by another Judge in accordance with ordinary procedure.
+* **§I.10.** All Warrants in the Free Republic of Liberland, other than the Supreme Warrant, shall be issued by a Judge of the Criminal Court upon request by an Agent of the Law Enforcement and shall be supported by evidence of probable cause; such Warrants shall be as detailed as possible; every Warrant granted for a continuous action shall expire no later than after one year and shall be renewed by another Judge in accordance with ordinary procedure.

 ## Bill of Rights